1972 Major League Baseball postseason: Detroit Tigers vs. Oakland Athletics

-When the series shifted to Detroit for Game 3, the Tigers defeated the Athletics by a 3-0 score, as Joe Coleman pitched a complete game shutout.
-Game 4 was the most memorable of the series - the game remained tied at one after nine innings, and in the top of the tenth, the Athletics took a 3-1 lead, and it appeared as if the Tigers were finished.
+In Game 3, the Tigers defeated the Athletics by a 3–0 score, as Joe Coleman pitched a complete-game shutout.
+Game 4 was the most memorable of the series - the game remained tied at one after nine innings, and in the top of the tenth, the Athletics took a 3–1 lead, and it appeared as if the Tigers were finished.
 However, in the bottom of the tenth, the Tigers rallied, as Dick McAuliffe and Al Kaline hit back-to-back singles.
 Oakland relief pitcher Joe Horlen then threw a wild pitch which advanced the runners to second and third and he walked Gates Brown to load the bases with no outs.
 Bill Freehan then grounded an apparent double play ball to third, but the inexperienced Tenace at second dropped Sal Bando's throw.
 McAuliffe scored and everybody was safe.
 Dave Hamilton then relieved Horlen and promptly walked Norm Cash to tie the game, and then gave up a walk-off single to Jim Northrup, a ball hit over right fielder Matty Alou's head (the outfield was drawn in), scoring Brown with the winning run as the Tigers evened the series and forced a fifth game.
 In Game 5, the Tigers took an early lead in the bottom of the first, but the Athletics would put two unanswered runs on the board in the second and fourth innings respectively to secure the pennant.
+This was the first playoff series won by the Athletics since the 1930 World Series.

-This was the first of three consecutive AL pennants won by the Athletics.
+This was the first of three consecutive AL pennants won by the Athletics, and the first of six total pennants that the team would win during their time in Oakland.
 They would win it again in 1973 and 1974, both coming against the Baltimore Orioles.

-The Tigers would not return to the postseason again until 1984, where they went on to win the World Series.
+The Tigers would eventually return to the ALCS in 1984, and swept the Kansas City Royals en route to a World Series title.

-Both the Athletics and Tigers would meet again in the 2006 ALCS, as well as the 2012 and 2013 ALDS, with the Tigers winning all three meetings.
+Both the Athletics and Tigers would meet again in the ALCS in 2006, as well as the ALDS in 2012 and 2013, with the Tigers winning all three meetings.